lg/lg.io/_posts/2016-10-10-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 1. Disable Windows Defender
 	- Click the Start button and type in 'Windows Defender'
-	- Turn off 'Real-time protection'
+	- Click Settings and turn off 'Real-time protection'

 1. Turn off auto Defragmenting drives (yes this is a real problem that'll happen in the middle of your games)
 	- Click the start button and type in 'Defragment' and select 'Defragment and Optimize drives'
-	- Click on 'Change settings' for 'Scheduled optimization'
+	- Click on 'Change settings' for 'Optimization schedule'
 	- Uncheck 'Run on a schedule'

 1. Turn on performance flags, plus turn off the boot timeout (since we're on a server)